Alex Vernon teaches post-1900 American literature, some film, and writing. He is the author of:

 (2016).

-The Letters of Ernest Hemingway Volume Seven, 1936-1939
+The Letters of Ernest Hemingway volumes 7 and 8, and

-The Spanish Earth by Ernest Hemingway and Joris Ivens: The Definitive Photobook Edition
+The Spanish Earth by Ernest Hemingway and Joris Ivens: The Definitive Photobook Edition.

 From 2017-2019, he led a local program for veterans as well as the general public, funded by the NEH's "Dialogue on the Experience of War" program.
 He wrote the memorial poem at the Young-Wise Memorial Stadium & Plaza on campus and consulted on the Ken Burns and Lynn Novick film